“Let food be thy medicine and medicine be thy food.” – Hippocrates, Greek physician 370 BC.

 - Vitamin deficiencies

-The above list of microbiome related conditions is certainly not exhaustive, scientists are continually finding new correlations between the microbiome and disease at an ever-increasing rate as research in this area becomes more popular and more in depth.
+Scientists are continually finding new correlations between the microbiome and different diseases as research in this area becomes more popular and more in depth.